arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 ![Arduino PLC IDE - Portenta Machine Control Server Main Code](assets/pmc_plcide_server_mainCode.png)

-Upon completing these steps, you will have effectively set up a Portenta Machine Control device to function as a Modbus RTU Server.
+Upon completing these steps, you will have effectively set up a Portenta Machine Control device as a Modbus RTU Server.
 The following section will guide you on configuring another Portenta Machine Control as a Modbus RTU Client.

 #### Modbus RTU Client Portenta Machine Control
-<br></br>

 To configure the Portenta Machine Control as a Modbus RTU Client, navigate to the `RS485 SerialPort` tab in the `Resources` section of the PLC IDE.
 This action will reveal the `Modbus Configuration` panel, where you should choose the `Modbus RTU Master` setting.
 For the tutorial example, set the client Portenta Machine Control with these specifications: